On Rigid Origami II: Quadrilateral Creased Papers: Discussion

 Another phenomenon in the numerical solution is called \textit{degeneration}, which can be divided into two types.

-\begin{enumerate}[(a)] \item In the numerical result, an (anti)deltoid or (anti)isogram may degenerate to a miura-ori vertex or a cross.
+\begin{enumerate}[(a)] \item An (anti)deltoid or (anti)isogram may degenerate to a cross (two pairs of collinear creases).
 A conic vertex may degenerate to an (anti)deltoid or (anti)isogram.
 An elliptic vertex may degenerate to a conic vertex.
-Further degeneration is also possible. \item There might be unexpected relations among the sector angles, such as in Figure \ref{fig: linear repeating}(e) and \ref{fig: linear repeating}(f), some inner creases in different linear units are parallel; and in Figure \ref{fig: hybrid repeating}(a) and \ref{fig: hybrid repeating}(b) when solving new sector angles in a row some values recur. \end{enumerate}
+Further degeneration is also possible. \item There might be unexpected relations among the sector angles, such as in figure \ref{fig: linear repeating}(e) and \ref{fig: linear repeating}(f), some inner creases in different linear units are parallel; and in figure \ref{fig: hybrid repeating}(a) and \ref{fig: hybrid repeating}(b) when solving new sector angles in a row some values recur. \end{enumerate}

-Apart from a vertex becoming a cross, such degenerations are acceptable in the numerical results.
-However, sometimes negative numerical results appear in the form of degeneration, as mentioned in Observation \ref{obs: negative 2}.
+Apart from a vertex becoming a cross, such degenerations are acceptable.